WHO WE ARE

 Since then, the team has set the foundations for the initiative and been tirelessly working on developing variety or resources and events to support our Mentees and Mentors.

-You can learn more about our Core Committee and the Regional Heads and find out what their roles entail in more detail by clicking on the above links.
+You can learn more about our Trustees and Board of Directors, Officers and the Regional Heads and find out what their roles entail in more detail by clicking on the above links.

 We aim to: